 Nasopharyngeal cancer can affect your eating.
 You might have difficulties with swallowing, taste changes, weight loss and a dry mouth.
 There are things you can do to help you cope with these problems.

 Radiotherapy for nasopharyngeal cancer can make your throat very sore.
 You will almost certainly have difficulty swallowing for a while.
 This can be very hard to cope with and may get you down.

 Your doctor gives you strong painkillers if your mouth and throat are very sore from radiotherapy.
-Taking these regularly as prescribed can help to control the pain and help you to feel better.
+Taking these regularly as prescribed can help to control the pain and make you feel better.

-Eating and swallowing are difficult after having surgery until you recover and any swelling has gone down.
+Eating and swallowing is difficult after having surgery.
+This starts to get better when you recover and the swelling has gone down.

 You are likely to have a gastrostomy (PEG) tube if you have surgery to remove the tumour from your nasopharynx.
-This tube goes directly through the skin of your tummy into your stomach.
+This tube goes directly through the skin into your stomach.

 Even if you are not eating, it is very important to keep your mouth and teeth clean.
 This helps to stop infection developing.
 It also helps you to feel better.

 You may find a soft diet easier to manage if you have a painful throat.

 Radiotherapy and some chemotherapy drugs can affect your taste buds.
 This means you might notice changes in the way your food tastes.
 Some people say their food has a metallic, bitter or salty taste.
 Others complain that all foods taste the same.

 People have often lost quite a bit of weight by the time they are diagnosed with some types of cancer.
 You might have had pain when you swallow for a time, which has put you off eating.